 All King Edwards Horses Can Make Beautiful Foals

-So when it comes to understanding the arena set up, you do need to know where the markers are and practice performing those movements in your test on the markers.
+So when it comes to understanding the dressage arena layout, you do need to know where the markers are and practice performing those movements in your test on the markers.
 So much of your score with dressage is about the accuracy, so understanding the dressage arena layout is the great first step and you can certainly practice this all at home.

-What to learn more about Dressage Arenas or build one yourself at home?
+What to learn more about dressage arena construction or build one yourself at home?

 Check out my article here all about the do’s and don’ts of building a Dressage Arena.